 Many family members of alcoholics will do anything to help out.
 Offering a place to stay or loaning money are a few examples of the ways loving families try to show support.
-But when is the line from supporting to enabling crossed?
+But when is the line from supporting to enabling an addiction crossed?

 Enabling in Active Addiction

 Each alcoholic and addict’s story is unique, and the point at which they are willing to get sober can be vary different for each individual.
 Enabling in active addiction then, can be thought of as any outside help that allows the alcoholic to continue drinking and using comfortably.
 This would also include alleviating negative consequences that someone would experience as the result of their behavior.
 A few examples of this type of enabling are protecting an alcoholic from the consequences of their actions, not following through on threats and making excuses for their behavior surrounding drinking and using.

 When the alcoholic is protected from the consequences of their actions, they don’t see how they are hurting themselves and others.
 This sentiment remains true, whether someone is sober or using.
 Many of the enabling behaviors that come up when someone is actively using drugs and alcohol are also issues in recovery if family members allow them to continue.
 This could look like various forms of rescuing someone from any form of discomfort, covering for a loved one’s mistakes, or believing that the alcoholic’s success or happiness is anyone’s responsibility but their own.

 Supporting An Addicted Loved One

 There is a marked difference between supporting an addicted loved one and enabling them.
 Just because someone is addicted does not always necessitate a complete disconnection from them in every way.
 Each situation is different and there are no hard and fast rules regarding what is appropriate.
 There are some basic ideas to keep in mind though.
 Offering help for a loved one to recover from their addiction is a valid way to support.
 Usually, this is done most effectively with the assistance of a professional.